U.S., ROK Navies Conduct CONSOL Training

 |Downloads:

-This work, U.S., ROK Navies Conduct CONSOL Training [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., ROK Navies Conduct CONSOL Training, by Grady Fontana, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.